Notters/Cobol/README.md

 ![alt tag](https://github.com/Notters/Cobol/blob/master/clntgui.jpg)

 -	Clntbrws: this is called when you select the ‘Browse’ option on the clntgui screen.
 This screen displays a list of ten clients per page and, therefore, provides a quick method of browsing through the clients.
 Users can flick through the pages using function keys, and then move the on-screen cursor up and down (also using function keys) before selecting a record.
-Selecting the record will reload the clntgui screen with the client details for the selected client.
+Selecting a client record will reload the clntgui screen with the client's details.
 ![alt tag](https://github.com/Notters/Cobol/blob/master/clntbrws.jpg)

 Additional Programs

 Some readers will notice that there are additional programs on this project.
 -	Dates: one way to make your lives much easier as a software developer is to store dates in a numeric format that represents the number of days since a particular date.
 In the context of OpenCobol (now known as GNU Cobol) all numeric dates are calculated from 1st January 1601.
-Why use this?
-Well, it is much easier to perform calculations when using dates stored as numerics.
+This technique makes it much easier to perform calculations when using dates stored as numerics.
 I have validation that prevents the user from entering a date of birth prior to 1st January 1900 or after ‘today’.
 The dates.cob program converts dates between the numeric figure and the format that is more recognisable to us: yyyymmdd.
--	Dropclnts: as I have been developing the software I wanted a quick way to delete all the records in the clnt file and reset the next client number back to 1.
-Just by executing the ‘open output ClientFile’ and ‘open output ContinueFile’ statements the clnt.dat and cont.dat files are overwritten with a blank file.
-I then perform a quick function to set the next client number to 1.
+-	Dropclnts: as I have been developing the application I wanted a quick way to delete all the records in the clnt file and reset the next client number back to 1.
+This program does just that.
 -	Enrol: I wanted to make a quick program that will populate the clnt.dat file with records from a csv file.
 Be warned: there are no validation checks.
 My intentions were to automate a process that I would have otherwise found tedious – entering the records manually in clntgui.
 I decided to publish this as it could be helpful for those learning Cobol.

 The software was developed using OpenCobol 1.1 which was packaged with Slackware Linux 16.
 It is advised to execute this program on a basic terminal application, such as Konsole, as you will need full use of Function keys F1 to F12.
 Some advanced terminals reserve the Function keys for their intended purposes, which results in my application malfunctioning.

-The program can be compiled using the compile.sh shell script and run via the command: cobcrun clntgui.
+The program can be compiled using the compile.sh shell script and can then be run via the command: cobcrun clntgui.

 Thank you for reading and showing an interest in this project.
 I hope you can find some use for it.